AnantshreeChandola/Machine-Learning/README.md

 digitrecognition.ipynb - Implemented Naive Bayes algorithm to classify the data among classes (0-9 ) 84.7% quality.

-iris.ipynb - Built a linear Support Vector classification model and a polynomial support vector classification model to identify the iris with 95% and 96% quality respectively.
+iris.ipynb - Built Support Vector classification models by implementing linear, polynomial and rbf SVM's to identify the iris with 80%, 67% and 77% quality respectively.

 random forest.ipynb - Implemented Ensemble algorithm (Random Forest Classifier) to detect disease with 78% quality.